preignition/program-user-guide/accessible-data/survey/training-course/session-2-adding-accessibility-options-to-a-form.md

 ## Advanced features related to adding accessibility modes not covered in this session

-* [x] Making your Introduction Page and Thank You Page available in Easy Read
+* [x] Adding Easy Read to your 'Introduction Page' and 'Thank You Page'
-* [x] Making your survey available in multiple sign languages
+* [x] Adding multiple sign languages to your 'Survey'

 ## Next Steps

 {% hint style="success" %}
 You have completed the second Training Session!
-You can click on the arrow below to start the third Training Session.
-This shows you how to translate your survey into mutiple languages.
+You can now start the third Training Session.
+This shows you how to translate your 'Survey' into multiple languages.
 {% endhint %}